brailcom/speechd/README.md

 but are also linked against libdotconf, which is LGPLv2.1-only at the time of writing.

-- The spd-conf tool (src/api/python/speechd_config/) and spd-say tool (src/clients/say) are GPLv2-or-later.
+- The spd-conf tool (src/api/python/speechd_config/), spd-say tool (src/clients/say), and spdsend tool (src/clients/spdsend/) are GPLv2-or-later.

-- The spdsend tool (src/clients/spdsend/) contains both GPLv2-or-later and
-GPLv2-only source code.

 - The C API library (src/api/c/) is LGPLv2.1-or-later

 - The Common Lisp API library (src/api/cl/) is LGPLv2.1-or-later.

-- The Guile API library (src/api/guile/) contains GPLv2-or-later,
+- The Guile API library (src/api/guile/) contains GPLv2-or-later and
-LGPLv2.1-or-later, and LGPLv2.1-only source code.
+LGPLv2.1-or-later source code.

 - The Python API library (src/api/python/speechd/) is LGPLv2.1-or-later.

-- src/tests/spd_cancel_long_message.c and
-src/tests/spd_set_notifications_all.c are GPLv2-only.

-- other tests in src/tests/ are GPLv2-or-later.
+- All tests in src/tests/ are GPLv2-or-later.